derkalle4/kdr-prophunt/README.md

 This mod is a working Prophunt solution for Battlefield 3.
 This will only work with [Venice Unleashed](https://veniceunleashed.net).
 Feel free to open issues and create pull requests.
 There is a lot of room for further improvement.
 Some of them are listed below.

 ## Attribution
 This mod has still some small parts that are based on [OrfeasZ prop-hunt](https://github.com/OrfeasZ/prop-hunt).
 Most of the code has been refactored and is not associated with any third party.
+Also thanks to Jonniboy for improving some aspects of the Mod as well as Battletier for the UI design.
+Would not have been possible without you all!

 ## Installation and usage